joetchek/webdev/README.md

 Day 17 - 10-18-22 - Continued with jQuery and got through changing CSS stuff.
 Will do Ajax and project tomorrow\
 Day 18 - 10-19-22 - Finished jQuery lesson.
 Will start React 101 once I get back from out of town\
 Day 19 - 10-27-22 - Returned from out of town.
 Started and finished React 101\
+Day 20 - 10-31-22 - Started with React 201 and worked on functional components and routing\